pistolero/python-scss/README.rst

    make
    sudo python setup.py install

-If you want to use an alternate `python`, you'll have to edit the `Makefile`.
+If you want to use an alternate `python`, you'll have to edit the `Makefile` or execute those commands from activated virtualenv.